 Where to Stay in Vienna

-Of course, there are plenty of accommodation options in Vienna, with everything from hostels through to luxury five star hotels.
-We recommend you check out the Vienna listings on Booking.com if you prefer a hotel stay, we find they usually come back with the widest choice and best deals – plus they have apartments now too.
+Of course, there are plenty of accommodation options in Vienna, from hostels through to five-star hotels.
+I’d recommend checking the Vienna listings on Booking.com, which usually return the widest choice and best deals.
+They also list apartments now alongside hotels.

-- wombat’s CITY Hostels Vienna – Found in Naschmarkt, near the large city market, and close to the museum quarter, this is a highly rated hostel that offers both dormitory and private rooms at a great price.
+- wombat’s CITY Hostel Vienna.
+Found near the Naschmarkt and close to the Museum Quarter, a highly-rated hostel offering both dormitory and private rooms at a good price.
 For hostels, also consider CH-Hostel.

-- Motel One Wien-Staatsoper – just 100 yards from the Vienna State opera, this three star property is fantastic value.
-Air conditioned rooms are all en-suite, and WiFi is available throughout.
+- Motel One Wien-Staatsoper.
+Just 100 metres from the Vienna State Opera, a three-star property that’s excellent value.
+Air conditioned en-suite rooms, WiFi throughout.

-- Hotel Am Parkring – A highly rated and great value four star property that offers stunning views over the city from its high floor location
+- Hotel Am Parkring.
+A highly rated four-star with views over the city from its high floor location.

-For more tips and ideas on how to get the best deals on accommodation (and more!), check out our comprehensive travel resources page.
+For more tips on getting the best deals on accommodation (and more), have a look at our travel resources page.

 - Vivaldi’s Four Seasons at Karlskirche